Ac6Embedded/apollo-docs/docs/security/cra/fundamental-security-requirements.md

 ## CRA essential requirements translated for embedded devices

-Annex I Part I is the core “security properties” checklist.
+Annex I Part I is the core "security properties" checklist.
 Below, I keep the CRA clause reference and translate it into embedded controls + evidence you can actually ship.

-### Part I(1): “Appropriate level of cybersecurity based on the risks”
+### Part I(1): "Appropriate level of cybersecurity based on the risks"

 This is the top rule: you must justify your security posture using a documented and maintained **cybersecurity risk assessment** (Art.
 13(2)-(3)).[2]
 That risk assessment must indicate how Annex I Part I(2) applies to your product and how you implement it.[2][1]